Skip to Content

 The ideal distance between your coffee table and sofa is 14–18 inches.
 This allows you to comfortably reach the table while still leaving enough legroom.

-For overall room flow, maintain a walkway clearance of 30–36 inches around the table, following proper clearance rules for furniture layout and walkway spacing guidelines ensures smooth movement without crowding the space.
+For overall room flow, maintain a walkway clearance of 30–36 inches around the table.
+Following proper clearance rules for furniture layout and walkway spacing guidelines ensures smooth movement without crowding the space.
 This ensures people can move freely without bumping into furniture.

 Also consider spacing from other elements: